NyboTV/TP_ETS2_Plugin/README.md

     CruiseControlOn =       "false | true"
     CruiseControlSpeed =    "0 (up to ∞)"
     Speedlimit =            "0 | 10 | 20 | 30 | ..."

+Features comming soon:

+- More Dashboard Designs
+- MP Support
+- Some small Details
+- Some small Features

+If you wanna your Design or your Feature inside this Plugin create an "Pull requests" with your Wish for an Design or Feature.

+If you want to see how this Plugin is made check out my Twitch Channel: https://www.twitch.tv/lizard_und_nybo